Chemical mapping of temperate sub-Neptune atmospheres: Constraining the deep-interior H2O/H2 using the atmospheric CO2/CH4: Results and Discussions

 Figure \ref{fig:CO2_CH4_ratios} displays the upper atmospheric \ce{CO2}/\ce{CH4} ratios plotted against the deep interior \ce{H2O}/\ce{H2} ratios for various planetary envelope accretion scenarios, as detailed in Section \ref{subsec:elements}.
 As an example, for the case of \ce{H2}:\ce{H2O} = 50:50 and [C+N+S] = 100$\times$ solar metallicity scenario of K2-18~b, as illustrated in the left panel of Figure \ref{fig:vmr}, we determined the \ce{CO2} (red) and \ce{CH4} (green) mixing ratios within the pressure range of 0.1--2 mbar, located within the grey-shaded area, to derive the upper atmospheric \ce{CO2}/\ce{CH4} ratios.
 Similarly, we obtained the \ce{H2O} (blue) and \ce{H2} (black) mixing ratios at a pressure of 200 bar (i.e., $2\times10^5$ mbar) at the bottom to derive the deep-interior \ce{H2O}/\ce{H2} ratios.
 This approach allowed us to explore the relationship between the upper atmospheric \ce{CO2}/\ce{CH4} ratios and the deep-interior \ce{H2O}/\ce{H2} ratios across various planetary envelope accretion scenarios.
 By analyzing these upper atmospheric \ce{CO2}/\ce{CH4} ratios and comparing them to the \ce{CO2}/\ce{CH4} ratios retrieved from the JWST observation of K2-18~b \citep{Madhusudhan-2023} and TOI-270~d \citep{Benneke-2024_jwst}, we can further constrain the deep-interior \ce{H2O}/\ce{H2} ratio of each planet, respectively.

-In general, as expected, we can see a clear consistent linear pattern across all planetary envelope accretion scenarios with more than 25\% water (this corresponds to 223$\times Z_{\odot}$ grey dotted-line shown in Figure \ref{fig:CO2_CH4_ratios}).
+In general, as expected, we can see a clear consistent linear pattern across all planetary envelope accretion scenarios with more than 25\% water (corresponding to 223$\times Z_{\odot}$, shown by the grey dotted-line in Figure \ref{fig:CO2_CH4_ratios}).
 This is because a \ce{H2O}-rich envelope creates an oxidative atmosphere favorable for \ce{CO2} formation over \ce{CH4}, thus increasing the \ce{CO2}/\ce{CH4} ratio as the \ce{H2O}-content inside the planetary envelope increases.
 By leveraging this trend, we can effectively constrain the deep-interior \ce{H2O}/\ce{H2} ratio using the upper atmospheric \ce{CO2}/\ce{CH4} ratio.

 First, in the case of K2-18~b, as depicted in Figure \ref{fig:CO2_CH4_ratios}, assuming \textit{A}$_b$=0.3 (i.e., \textit{T}\textsubscript{eq}=255 K), an intrinsic temperature (i.e., \textit{T}\textsubscript{int}) of 60 K, and an eddy diffusion coefficient of $10^6$ [cm$^2$/s], the thicker blue-shaded area represents the deep-interior \ce{H2O}/\ce{H2} constraints for K2-18~b, which ranges from $\sim$25 to $\sim$90\% water-rich scenarios.
 This indicates that K2-18~b's envelope contains at least $\sim$25\% water.
 This statement contrasts with the observations by \cite{Madhusudhan-2023}, which did not detect significant contributions from \ce{H2O} and thus did not provide any atmospheric retrievals on O/H ratios.
 As discussed later in Section \ref{sec:K2-18b}, in the case of K2-18~b, its low equilibrium temperature of 255 K causes water to condense out at \textit{P}$\sim10^2$ mbar, making water detection challenging for JWST observation (see blue line in the left panel of Figure \ref{fig:vmr} and the upper panel of Figure \ref{fig:transmission_spectra}).
 This underscores the importance of accurately addressing water condensation in atmospheric modeling to extract hidden information.